How to Prevent Freezer Burn in Meal Prep (Complete Storage Guide)

 • Forgetting to label and rotate meals

-The process is simple.
+The freezer process is simple.
 Most problems trace back to air exposure and poor storage habits.
 The right container and a little patience go a long way.

 Is Freezer-Burned Food Safe to Eat?